foundry-rs/book/src/reference/cli/forge/build.md

           When using --poll mode, you'll want a larger duration, or risk overloading disk I/O.

-      --format-json
-          Output the compilation errors in the json format.
-This is useful when you want to use the output in other tools

 Display options:
       --color <COLOR>
           Log messages coloring